3uild-3thos/govcontract/contract/readme.md

 - `description: String` - The proposal description
 - `start_epoch: u64` - The epoch when voting begins
 - `end_epoch: u64` - The epoch when voting ends
-- `snapshot_slot: u64` - The slot when the validator stake snapshot was taken
+- `snapshot_slot: u64` - The slot when the proposal was created (used for stake snapshot reference)
 - `creation_timestamp: i64` - Unix timestamp of proposal creation

 </details>

 ### ProposalSupported

 Emitted when a validator supports a proposal.

 <details>